openxla/community/rfcs/20230505-benchmarking-strategy.md

 time on an initial set of agreed-upon models (as listed under “Detailed Requirements”), which will also define the frameworks to support.
-Dashboards will update automatically at least once a week, ideally nightly, using the latest head or nightly release (whereas 3P compilers will use a stable baseline).
+Dashboards will update automatically at least once a week, ideally nightly, using the latest head or nightly release (whereas 3P compilers and frameworks may need to rely on official releases, depending on availability and release strategy).

 Initial focus requirements are listed as **P0** below. **P1** requirements will be implemented in the next stages, but will be considered during the design.